Jumia/techblog/_blog_categories/web-development.md

 menu-position: 80
 ---

-All stories related and classified under Security category.
+All stories related and classified under Web Development category.